 The idea behind green schools is nothing new.
-I think most of us hanging out at a blog called Growing a Green Family for example, are likely way into the idea of greener schools.
 That said, while a select few advocacy groups are pushing for more green schools along with eco-friendly curriculum plans, the fact remains that very few schools are on board the green train.

 Sidwell Friends Middle School – Washington, D.C.